FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/installation-instructions/QGIS General Tools.rst

 .. image:: ../img/Buttons/savebutton.png

-2. Click the Save Icon on the QGIS toolbar.
+2. Click the Save button on the QGIS toolbar.
 Save the file to the project directory.

 .. image:: ../img/QGIS-General-Tools/qgisgeneraltools4.png